kostajh/rebuild/README.md

 ## Drush Rebuild

-[Drush Rebuild]() is a Drush extension for rebuilding local development environments.
-It is not meant to be used for deploying to production.
-Rebuild staging environments at your own risk.
+`Drush Rebuild` is a Drush extension that facilitates rebuilding local development environments.

 ## Installation

 Clone this repository to `~/.drush/drush_rebuild`.
 Type `drush help rebuild` for an overview of available options.

+Type `drush dl rebuild`, and Drush Rebuild should be downloaded to `~/.drush/rebuild`.

+Type `drush topic rebuild-readme` for usage and `drush topic rebuild-example` for an example.

 ## Usage